The 'head-heart lag' in therapy

 This process always starts with the intellectual understanding that the evidence doesn't really support such harsh or self-critical ideas.
 Only once someone has this understanding, and starts reinterpreting both their past and present experience, will it resonate emotionally - they begin to truly believe, at a gut level, that they are not such a bad person after all.
 And then they can start to feel better - hopefully lighter, more cheerful and optimistic.
 The heart has caught up with the head and real change has occurred.

 So, if you are in therapy or trying to make changes in yourself, remember that such change takes time, patience and persistent effort - keep at it and you will soon start to feel better.
-And if you would like some help call me on 07766 704210, email email@example.com or use the contact form to get in touch.
+And if you would like some help you can call me on 07766 704210, email email@example.com or use the contact form to get in touch.